stolyarenkoks/UnlockSlider/README.md

 Take a look at the `Demo` project for an integration and customization example.

 ## License
-Copyright © April 26, 2025 Konstantin Stolyarenko.
+Copyright © May 03, 2025 Konstantin Stolyarenko.
 All rights reserved.